kronobit/Kronobit/README.md

 This is the official account of Kronobit Token Project. please visit us at www.kronobit.org on twitter https://twitter.com/Kronobit1

-Kronobit owns its Governance token under the modality of Bep8 Mini token contained in the Binance Smart Chain.
-The supply is 1,000,000 (one million tokens) which are a support within the project, at the same time they are used as investment and capitalization tokens
+Kronobit owns its Governance token under the modality of Bep8 contained in the Binance Dex. ( https://www.binance.org/es/trade/mini/KNB-9D6M_BNB ),The supply is 1,000,000 (one million tokens), which are a support within the project, at the same time they are used as investment and capitalization tokens
-Also we have 145,000,000 BEP20 tokens to be listed soon
+Also we have 145,000,000 BEP20 tokens to be listed on June 2021